burkeholland/quick-start/src/chapters/chapter2.md

         └── ios
 ```

+Here's what these various files and folders do:

 - **app**: The `app` folder contains all the development resources you need to build your app.
-Normally, you only touch code in the `app` folder during your development flow.
-- **package.json**: This contains configuration about your app, such as you app id, the version of NativeScript you're using, and also which npm modules your app uses.
-We'll take a closer look at how to use this file in your app in chapter 5.
+- **package.json**: This contains configuration about your app, such as your app id, the version of NativeScript you're using, and also which npm modules your app uses.
+We'll take a closer look at how to use this file when we talk about using npm modules in chapter 5.
 - **platforms**: This folder contains the platform-specific code NativeScript needs to build native iOS and Android apps.
-For instance in the ```android``` folder you'll find things like your project's ```AndroidManifest.xml``` and its .apk executable files.
-Similarly, in the `ios` folder, you'll find the Groceries' Xcode project and the .ipa file NativeScript builds when deploying to an emulator or device.
+For instance in the `android` folder you'll find things like your project's `AndroidManifest.xml` and .apk executable files.
+Similarly the `ios` folder contains the Groceries' Xcode project and the .ipa executables.

-The NativeScript CLI manages the `platforms` for you as you develop and run your app; therefore it's a best practice to treat the ```platforms``` folder as generated code.
-The Groceries app includes ```platforms/``` in its ```.gitignore``` to exclude the files from source control.
+The NativeScript CLI manages the `platforms` folder for you as you develop and run your app; therefore it's a best practice to treat the `platforms` folder as generated code.
+The Groceries app includes the `platforms` folder in its `.gitignore` to exclude its files from source control.

 Next, let's dig into the ```app``` folder, as that's where you'll be spending the majority of your time.